 Claimants wishing to proceed with a claim of disability discrimination will need to establish that they have a disability.
 Tribunals will approach this question by considering the evidence provided. if the claimant can demonstrate a disability, it won’t matter if the organisation wasn’t satisfied that the impairment wasn’t present previously.

-To this end, organisations should always take into account situations where claimants are struggling in their role.
+To this end, organisations should always take into account situations where claimants are struggling in their roles.
 Particularly if it may indicate that they have a disability.
 Personality disorders in particular can be a complicated area.
 Employees should always feel comfortable coming forward if they do have a problem.
-If employees are starting to act in certain ways at work that seem out of character, consider providing further support.
+If employees are starting to act in certain ways at work that seems out of character, consider providing further support.

 If you're concerned with how this ruling may affect your business, speak to a Croner expert today on 01455 858 132